amyhaerr/unit-4-game/README.md

 8. The game will then reset, displaying wins/losses without having  to
    use refresh on the page.

+## Technical Aspects:

+1. Description of Problem:
+    - To make a number guessing game using HTML, CSS, and JavaScript
+2. How it was solved:
+    - After countless hours of research, reviews of previous activities, study groups, tutor support, and TA support, I arrived at a working number guessing game.

 # Author:
 Amy Haerr